 About West Law Firm, P.A.

 Founded by H. Norman West in 1945, West Law Firm has served the Lowcountry for nearly 75 years.
 Practice areas include personal injury, car wrecks, criminal defense, DUI defense, family law, wrongful death, land disputes, business litigation, probate and estate planning, and alternative dispute resolution.
+Learn more about your consultation and call us today.

 West Law Firm, P.A.